ToriiX/torirobinson.github.io/README.md

 - Took part in fieldwork and data collection, was in charge of DNA extraction(modified CTAB and kits), provided feedback and created data figures and maps for all publications(Python and QGIS).

   <br>

-# Here are a couple of smaller Data Analysis Projects I have done for fun:
+**Here are a couple of small Data Analysis Projects I have done for fun:**

 ### Global Air Pollution (WHO)